Piano Tuner in Inverclyde, Renfrewshire, Glasgow, the west of Scotland and beyond.

 These lighter pianos were much less costly to transport.
 For shipping from the factory the key-beds could be folded into the body of the piano so that two pianos could be crated together in a much smaller space.
 The retailer would then fold the key-bed out and secure it.
 Weighing only around 75 Kg, they were easier to deliver, and the small size and neat plain design looked more contemporary.

-Credit must go to the Lindner designers for the ways in which they reduced the weight of an upright piano.
+Credit must go to the Lindner designers for their ingenuity in reducing the weight of an upright piano.
 Nothing was changed in the basic design of piano operation, but much thought evidently went into how things could be made lighter.

 For a start, instead of the supporting frame of the piano being the usual extremely heavy solid cast iron plate, the Lindner designers opted for a frame made of welded rectangular-section steel tubing.
 You can see the rectangular-section tubular frame in this photo: